-Residents will choose between a community-based indigent patient clinic, a model full-service VA ambulatory clinic, or a large multispecialty medical group to serve as their home base for primary care training.
-Additionally, all residents will have the flexibility to train at several other ambulatory sites to experience different patient populations and different systems of practice.
+Residents will choose between a community based indigent patient clinic or a large multispecialty medical group, to serve as the home base for their primary care training.
+Additionally, all resident will have the flexibility to train at many other ambulatory sites to experience different patient populations and different systems of practice.
 Residents in this pathway will receive ongoing mentorship from experienced and skilled outpatient physicians at their home site.

-Over the course of the three years, residents in the primary care pathway will spend an increasing proportion of time in the ambulatory clinics.
-Rotations in the ambulatory setting can occur at a variety of clinical sites and will include rotations in nonmedical subspecialty areas that cover common outpatient conditions (e.g., women’s health clinic, dermatology, ENT).
-The primary care pathway is integrated into a new 4-plus-1 structure in our internal medicine residency program that provides one-week blocks of continuity ambulatory clinics every fifth week throughout the three-year residency.
-These one-week experiences are supplemented by an additional 38 weeks of block ambulatory medicine clinical and quality improvement rotations.
+Over the course of the three years, residents in the Primary Care Pathway will spend an increased proportion of time in the ambulatory clinics.
+Rotations in the ambulatory setting can occur at a variety of clinical sites and will include rotations in non-medical subspecialty areas that cover common outpatient conditions (e.g., women's health clinic, dermatology, ENT, urgent care, LGBT medicine, sports medicine).
+The Primary Care Pathway is integrated into a four-plus-one residency structure that provides one-week blocks of continuity ambulatory clinics every fifth week throughout the three-year residency.
+These one-week experiences are supplemented by an additional 38 weeks of ambulatory medicine clinical, didactic and quality improvement rotations.